 New Student Organization Recognition

-Thank you for your interest in contributing to our campus by creating a New Student Organization.
+Thank you for your interest in contributing to our campus by creating a new student organization at Harvard College.

 Questions?
 Please email the staff at the SOCH.